CASE STUDY

 The Wireframes

-We conducted user interviews and combined those findings with our results from our research and created user personas for the app.
-These personas describe the demographic that we trying to reach for our app
+We conducted user interviews and combined those findings with our research results, and created user personas for the app.
+These personas describe the demographic that we were trying to reach for our app.

 EXPLORE